The United States as a Failing State?

 - Lateral thinkers understand that warlords can also exist at a much higher level of economic development.

 The very title used to beg disbelief – until now.
 We have all heard of “failed states” – the Somalias, Chads and, quite possibly, Iraqs and Afghanistans of this world.
-The U.S. government shutdown and always looming default notwithstanding, there simply is no way one can refer to the United States, the world’s remaining superpower, in a similar fashion.
-Or can one?

 15 items in urgent need of fixing

-All true – but also look at this stunning list of shortcomings:
+Look at this stunning list of shortcomings:

 2. The U.S. Civil War in the 21st century may be fought out in a very different territory than Somalia’s, but it is not really that much more forgiving.
 Plenty of people even get shot.